qarmin/Instrukcje-i-Tutoriale/DarmowaMuzykaENG.md

 Then, being in exactly the same folder, you can start the server using the `docker-compose up -d` command.

-After about 1 minute (this may take a little longer) you can use the server at `http://localhost:9666/`.
+After about 1 minute (this may take a little longer) you can use the server at `http://localhost:6595/`.

 ![Heheszki](https://user-images.githubusercontent.com/41945903/83638000-c36cd600-a5a8-11ea-92a2-b7c1249af4c4.png)

 8. You can now download any music to listen to it without any app.

+9. For any questions or bugs should used subreddit - https://www.reddit.com/r/deemix